Scapa Flow and the Churchill Barriers

 Ah yes, holms.
 Orkney was settled by the Norse, and many Norse place names and geographical terms persist.
 Including holm for a small island.
 Norn, a Norse dialect, was spoken on Shetland and Orkney at least through the late 1700s.
 The Norse terms live on in place names, geographical terms, and local fishing vocabulary.
 You also see -ay as a suffix indicating a larger island (such as Burray, Ronaldsay, etc); ness and taing for "point"; nev or nevi for "headland" (from the old Norse for "nose"); geo for a steep-sided narrow bay, typically cut into a cliff; noust for a wider bay; and skerry for rocks just at or above sea level.

-Anyway, that large natural harbor was known as Skalpaflói to the Norse, today rendered as Scapa Flow in English.
+That large natural harbor was known as Skalpaflói to the Norse, meaning bay of the long isthmus.
+Today Skalpaflói is rendered as Scapa Flow in English.
 Viking raiders made Orkney their headquarters by the 800s.
-Harold Hårfagre, or "Fair Hair", subdued the raiders and annexed Orkney and the Shetlands (even further northeast from Orkney) to Norway in 875.
-In 1468 the Norwegian king Christian I pledged Orkney and Shetland to James III of Scotland as dowry for his daughter Margaret.
+Harold Hårfagre, or "Fair Hair", subdued the raiders and annexed Orkney and Shetland (even further northeast from Orkney) to Norway in 875.

 Orkney's location provided a head start for trips to the North American colonies.
 The Hudson Bay Company, the de facto government for large parts of North America including much of today's Canada, was based in Orkney.